uccross/skyhookdm/docs/source/benchmarking.md

 6. Optionally, you can also deploy Prometheus and Grafana for monitoring the cluster by following [this](https://github.com/JayjeetAtGithub/prometheus-on-baremetal#readme) guide.

-7. Run the [benchmark script](../../scripts/benchmark/bench.py) given below to get some initial benchmarks for SkyhookDM performance while using different row selectivities.
+7. Run the [benchmark script](../../scripts/benchmark/bench.py) to get some initial benchmarks for SkyhookDM performance while using different row selectivities.

 ```bash
 python3 bench.py [format(pq/rpq)] [iterations] [file:///path/to/dataset] [workers] [result file]